 Analysis

 The annoyance of push notifications is scientifically known subject.
-The response time to notifications have been measured [1][3] and the subjective experience of the user have been polled [2].
+The response time to notifications have been measured [1,3] and the subjective experience of the user have been polled [2].
 Our application will do both of those measurements.

-There are some similar application in Play-store [9][10].
-Our application have the unique feature of delaying notifications.
+There are some similar application in Play-store [9,10].
+Our application has the unique feature of delaying notifications.

 Notification Filter [9] was the first similar application we found.
 The first impression after opening the app is that you have to be using this app and you had to modify your apps.
 This is not what we want at all.
 We want that the user has an option to use the app if she/he wishes.
 There is no need to use it all the time and keep consuming your battery for nothing.
 Also NT (notification filter) had three steps that you had to do before using the app.
 We want offer max 3 different side.
 The front page that includes easy access, on/off, the time for how long to delay.
 Second page is for settings.
 Which apps you can delay and the checking is easy as it could be as shown in interface design.
 The third page is for more detailed settings for certain apps.
 This page will be for more advanced users so not a mandatory for user.